MicrosoftDocs/learn/learn-pr/wwl-azure/design-implement-network-security-monitoring/includes/3-deploy-azure-ddos-protection-by-using-azure-portal.md

 ## Azure DDoS protection features

 Some of Azure DDoS protection features include:

--  **Native platform integration:** Natively integrated into Azure and configured through portal.-  **Turnkey protection:** Simplified configuration protecting all resources immediately.-  **Always-on traffic monitoring:** Your application traffic patterns are monitored 24 hours a day, 7 days a week, looking for indicators of DDoS attacks.-  **Adaptive tuning:** Profiling and adjusting to your service's traffic.-  **Attack analytics:** Get detailed reports in five-minute increments during an attack, and a complete summary after the attack ends.-  **Attack metrics and alerts:** Summarized metrics from each attack are accessible through Azure Monitor.
-Alerts can be configured at the start and stop of an attack, and over the attack's duration, using built-in attack metrics.-  **Multi-layered protection:** When deployed with a web application firewall (WAF), DDoS Protection Standard protects both at the network layer (Layer 3 and 4, offered by Azure DDoS Protection Standard) and at the application layer (Layer 7, offered by a WAF).
+ -  **Native platform integration:** Natively integrated into Azure and configured through portal.
+ -  **Turnkey protection:** Simplified configuration protecting all resources immediately.
+ -  **Always-on traffic monitoring:** Your application traffic patterns are monitored 24 hours a day, 7 days a week, looking for indicators of DDoS attacks.
+ -  **Adaptive tuning:** Profiling and adjusting to your service's traffic.
+ -  **Attack analytics:** Get detailed reports in five-minute increments during an attack, and a complete summary after the attack ends.
+ -  **Attack metrics and alerts:** Summarized metrics from each attack are accessible through Azure Monitor.
+Alerts can be configured at the start and stop of an attack, and over the attack's duration, using built-in attack metrics.
+ -  **Multi-layered protection:** When deployed with a web application firewall (WAF), DDoS Protection Standard protects both at the network layer (Layer 3 and 4, offered by Azure DDoS Protection Standard) and at the application layer (Layer 7, offered by a WAF).

 Let us have a look in a bit more detail at some of those key features.